-is now selling in USA, UK, EU, SOUTH-KOREA, JAPAN, AUSTRALIA, UAE and more!
+is now selling in USA, UK, EU, KOREA, JAPAN, AUSTRALIA, UAE and more!

 Mediracer® NCS is reliable, cost-efficient, fast, and easy to use at point of care.
-CTS examination takes about 10 minutes and is usually performed by a physiotherapist or a nurse with the interpretation provided by a local doctor or remotely via Mediracer interpretation service.
-Median and ulnar nerve comparison study makes the method one of the most sensitive for in carpal tunnel syndrome diagnostics³, providing immediate indication and severity of the condition.
+CTS or UNE examination usually takes less than 10 minutes and is often performed by a physiotherapist or a nurse with the interpretation provided by a local doctor or remotely via Mediracer interpretation service.
+Median and ulnar nerve comparison study makes the method one of the most sensitive in carpal tunnel syndrome diagnostics², providing immediate indication and severity of the condition.

-Mediracer® NCS solution comprises of a handheld NCS machine, disposal electrodes, sensory and/or motor cables, charger and analysis software for PC.
-Mediracer turnkey solution also provides remote interpretation service by clinical neurophysiologist, or just a platform for interpretation by a local doctor.
+Mediracer® NCS solution comprises of a handheld NCS device, disposal electrodes, sensory and/or motor cables, charger and analysis software for PC.
+Mediracer turnkey solution provides also optional remote interpretation service by clinical neurophysiologist, or just a platform for interpretation by a local doctor.

 About Carpal Tunnel Syndrome (CTS)